Latest posts by Alexandra Nicola

 Why Do You Need Them?

-But if they read a blog post or a status from someone whose opinion matters, they might spend a couple of minutes skimming the text, and if they enjoyed the review, might as well go purchase the item, out of curiosity or because they trust that person.
+But if they read a blog post or a status from someone whose opinion matters, they might spend a couple of minutes skimming the text, and if they enjoyed the review, might as well purchase the item, out of curiosity or because they trust that person.

-Why Does This Actually Work?
+Why Does This Work?

 Where to Find Influencers

 Mostly on social media: Instagram, Facebook, YouTube, Twitter, Pinterest, and even Tumblr.
 You might notice them by the huge amount of engagement they have.

 Your Audience vs. Their Audience

-On BuzzSumo, it’s as easier to identify content influential people are sharing.
-You click on the “Influencers” tab at the top and you just type a topic, like crackers.
-And badaboom, you find your influencers.
+You can use BuzzSumo.
+On BuzzSumo, it’s easy to identify content influential people are sharing.
+You click on the “Influencers” tab at the top, and you just type a topic, like crackers.

 What Defines an Influencer for Your Brand

-- Context: Every influencer has its own niche.
+Context: Every influencer has its niche.
 The whole point is to find the one who would consume/buy your product.
 That being said, don't aim for an influencer whose niche is IT to sell your crackers.
 Or salads.

-- Reach: well, they can share the same context with your product, but if only a couple of close friends like and read their posts, it's pretty useless.
+Reach: well, they can share the same context with your product, but if only a couple of close friends like and read their posts, it's pretty useless.

 Spread the love.
-Answer on time to the mentions, replies, and questions, and share blog posts and videos of who are promoting your product.
+Answer on time to the mentions, replies, and questions, and share blog posts and videos of who is promoting your product.

-Finding the right influencers and reaching out to them might do wonders for the readership (traffic) you get to your articles.
+Finding the right influencers and reaching out to them might do wonders for the traffic and social signals you get to your articles.